- Premium growth up nearly 50% for a second consecutive quarter

 At an industry level, while the combined ratio might improve modestly as a result of the better pricing environment, the Ontario auto reforms and the mild weather in the first quarter, the industry's 2012 ROE is unlikely to improve materially in the near term as the low interest rate environment will continue to put pressure on investment income.

-IFC is well-positioned to continue outperforming the P&C insurance industry due to its pricing and underwriting discipline, claims management capabilities, prudent investment and capital management practices and solid financial position.
-Given these attributes, the company believes that it will outperform the industry's ROE by at least 500 basis points in the next 12 months.
+The company is well-positioned to continue outperforming the P&C insurance industry in the current environment due to its pricing and underwriting discipline, claims management capabilities, prudent investment and capital management practices and solid financial position.
+Given these attributes, the company strongly believes that it will outperform the industry's ROE by more than 500 basis points in the next 12 months.

 | In millions of dollars,